utkarshmech/CV_utkarsh_thakre/README.md

-## About Utkarsh thakre
-My latest CV and Info

 ## Draft LOR Prof. V Sangwaan

 It is with much pleasure and confidence that I am writing to you in support of Mr. Utkarsh Thakre for his Ph.D. application at the University _ _ _ _ _.
 He joined Unmesh Mashruwala Innovation Cell (UMIC) aerial robotics division as a trainee under my guidance at the end of his freshman year at IIT Bombay.
 UMIC is a reputed student-driven technical team that has won several international competitions like ASME Student Design Challenge, IGVC, IARC Simulation Challenge, etc.